Retiring in Temple, Texas: Why More Seniors Are Choosing Central Texas for Retirement

 Safety and Low Crime Rate

 Safety remains a top priority for retirees—and Temple consistently earns high safety ratings compared with similarly sized Texas cities (NeighborhoodScout, 2024).
-The city’s residential areas are quiet, with active neighbourhood associations and responsive local law enforcement.
+The city’s residential areas are quiet, with active neighborhood associations and responsive local law enforcement.

 For those seeking added peace of mind, Temple also offers a variety of reputable assisted-living and independent-living communities, all supported by nearby hospitals and pharmacies.
 Families can rest easy knowing their loved ones are secure in a welcoming, well-monitored environment.